Imamsubekti26/plymouth-linux/README.md

 - thanks to zorin OS (check on [Website]('https://zorin.com'))
 - thanks to EliverLara for Nordic Theme and Nordic Cursors (check on [Github]('https://github.com/EliverLara'))
 - thanks to zayronxio for Zafiro Icons (check on [Github]('https://github.com/zayronxio'))
-- thanks to lonewolf6738 for Joker Wallpaper (check on [Alphacoders]('https://alphacoders.com/users/profile/42440'))